 Step 4: Information on Paid Leave

-Whatever leave is granted as part of the employment should be covered in the offer letter.
+Whatever leave is granted as part of the employment should be covered in the job offer letter.
 Sick leave, vacation leave, and other forms of paid or unpaid leave should be clearly outlined.
-Different companies handle their paid time off differently, and a template employment letter gives you the flexibility to form a prepared document to fit what your company offers its employees.
+Different companies handle their paid time off differently, and a job offer letter template gives you the flexibility to form a prepared document to fit what your company offers its employees.

 Step 5: Employment Terms